 \subsection{Graph Type}

-As shown in Figure \ref{graph_type}, the input graphs of the existing deep graph clustering methods are categorized into four types: pure structure graph, attribute graph, heterogeneous graph, and dynamic graph.
-The definitions of these graph types are formulated as follows.
+First of all, we begin with the input of deep graph clustering.
+The input graphs of existing deep graph clustering methods are mainly categorized into four types.
+Figure \ref{graph_type} demonstrates the details of these four types of graphs.
+In what follows, we provide the detailed definitions of these graph types.